space-wizards/docs/src/en/space-station-14/departments/medical/proposals/Virology Reworked.md

 * Contagion: Blood to Blood
 * Originating Species: Whoever gets it first.
 * Can Jump Species: Yes
-* Species Jump Concequence: +1 Poison
+* Species Jump Consequence: +1 Poison
 * Homeopathy: Dylovene +1 Poison (to 4) Dipenhydramine +2 Poison (to 5)